uliba3/Etch-A-Sketch/README.md

    - The saved grid will be added to the list of old grids.

 4. **Deleting a Grid:**
-   - Click the "Delete Grid" button to delete the current grid state.
+   - Click the "Delete Grid" button to delete the current grids state.
-   - The deleted grid will be deleted from the list of old grids.
+   - The deleted grids will be deleted from the list of old grids.

 5. **Accessing Saved Grids:**
    - Under the "Old Grids" section, click on the links labeled "Grid 1," "Grid 2," and so on to access previously saved grids.